 Preseptal cellulitis is a common infection of the eyelid and periorbital soft tissues that is characterized by acute eyelid erythema and edema.
-This bacterial infection usually results from local spread of an adjacent sinusitis or dacryocystitis, from an external ocular infection, or following trauma to the eyelids (see the image below).
-(See E tiology and Presentation.)
+Preseptal cellulitis may be caused by bacteria, viruses, fungi, or helminths.
+Bacterial infections may result from local spread of an adjacent sinusitis or dacryocystitis, from an external ocular infection, or following trauma to the eyelids (see the image below).
+(See Etiology and Presentation.)

 Preseptal cellulitis.
 This image shows an 8-year-old patient who presented with unilateral eyelid swelling and erythema.

 Orbital cellulitis has a higher morbidity, requires aggressive treatment, and may require surgical intervention, whereas preseptal cellulitis usually is managed medically.
 Delineation of the exact location of inflammation is necessary for proper diagnosis and treatment.
 (See Prognosis and Treatment.)
-Pain or limited eye movement, chemosis, afferent pupil, or resistance to retropultion indicates orbital extention of the infection.
+Pain or limited eye movement, chemosis, afferent pupil, or resistance to retropulsion indicates orbital extension of the infection.

 Periorbital inflammation is classified by location and severity.
 One of the major anatomical landmarks in determining the location of disease is the orbital septum.
 The orbital septum is a thin membrane that originates from the orbital periosteum and inserts into the anterior surfaces of the tarsal plates of the eyelids.
 The septum separates the superficial eyelid from the deeper orbital structures, and it forms a barrier that prevents infection in the eyelid from extending into the orbit.